Traveling to Canada during Covid-19: What you need to know before you go

-(CNN) — If you're planning a trip to Canada, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Canada, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 The basics

-Canada may have fared better than its neighbor to the south, but Covid cases in the country continue to rise.
+Canada may have fared better than its neighbor to the south, but Covid-19 cases in the country continue to rise.
 There are strict rules on entry for all, including Canadian citizens and their relatives.
 All arrivals must quarantine for 14 days.
+People older than five flying into Canada are required to provide written or electronic documentation showing they received a negative result from a Covid-19 PCR or RT-LAMP test conducted within 72 hours before their scheduled boarding.

 What's on offer